New Market, Missouri

-New Market is a census designated place in northern Platte County, in the U.S. state of Missouri.
+New Market is a census designated place (CDP) in northern Platte County, Missouri, United States.
 It lies within the Kansas City metropolitan area.
 The population was 88 at the 2020 census.

-The community is located on Missouri Route 371 about 1.5 miles south of the Platte-Buchanan county line.
+The community is located on Missouri Route 371 about 1.5 miles south of the Platte–Buchanan county line.
 Dearborn is two miles to the northeast across U.S. Route 71 and Bee Creek flows past the west side of the community.

 History

 New Market was originally named Jacksonville, named by Jacob Adamson, a Tennesseean and admirer of Andrew Jackson.
 A post office called New Market was established in 1839 after Adamson learned that Jacksonville was taken, and it remained in operation until 1959.

 Demographics

 New Market was incorporated until the 1940s.
-It became a CDP in the 2010s.
+It did not appear thereafter until it was listed as a census designated place in the 2020 U.S. census.
 A population estimate from the 1870s is about 200.

+New Market, Missouri – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.